find a suitable candidatesubmit a vacancy

 find out how you can ensure your contingent workforce is operating at its best.learn more

 As much as 30% of the working-age population across Europe and the United States are performing some kind of independent work, McKinsey reports.
-Among those workers, contingent workers have become a strategic pillar at manufacturing, logistics, automotive, and related industries across the globe.
+Among those workers, contingent workers have become a strategic pillar in manufacturing, logistics, automotive, and related industries across the globe.

 This trend is growing as leading companies turn more to this pool of workers in a time of economic uncertainty.
 Companies want a more flexible talent investment but simultaneously struggle with a shortage of specialised skills.
 As a result, competition to win over contingent talent is becoming increasingly difficult.